SAPhow/SAP.how/README.md

 We don't.

 We have enough resources from our founders support for the time being.
-If we would have to get more resources, we might ask for donations (similarly to Wikipedia) to keep the website fast and easily accessible.

 ## Who are behind SAP.how?